ferdinand-beyer/init/spec.md

 #### Tags

-Additional tags can be specified with the `:init/provides` metadata, which must be a sequence of qualified keywords.
+Additional tags can be specified with the `:init/tags` metadata.

 #### Injection Points